 The main reason lightness matters is because it gives an electrostatic diaphragm zero resistance to motion, so the sound happens exactly when the amplifier signal happens.
-A regular diaphragm's weight causes a delay before it gets moving.
+A conventional loudspeaker's diaphragm's weight causes a delay before it gets moving, and this includes planar magnetics that have metal deposited on a relatively thick membrane or are made entirely of metal.
 And worse, the delay depends on frequency, so transients, musical notes, and harmonics don't quite line up in time.

 More than just diaphragm heaviness, regular speakers have other drawbacks, too.
 For instance, cones are vibrated from the middle, domes from the edge, etc., but they're not perfectly stiff, so they flex instead of moving as one.
 Above a certain frequency, they even start adding and subtracting sounds as a result of breaking up into small, individually vibrating areas.